olivierpierre/comp26020-problems/week3-c-pointers-stdlib/10-pointer4/README.md

 }
 ```

-Alter the loop so as to use a `char *` pointer as the iterator and as the way
+Alter the loop to use a `char *` pointer as the iterator and as the way to access characters within the string for printing.
-to access characters within the string for printing.
-The source code should
+The source code should contain no square bracket.
-contain no square bracket.
 The expected output is:

 ```shell
 ./pointer4